 - Charlottesville - Explore the University of Virginia, designed by Thomas Jefferson.
 Visit the many wineries and breweries of Charlottesville as you enjoy the farm-to-table dining culture.

 - Shenandoah National Park - Bursting with cascading waterfalls, rocky peaks and wildlife including deer, eagles and bears.
+You will need an Old Rag Day-Use Ticket if you are planning to visit the Old Rag Mountain.
+Please check the national park's website for details.

 The Virginia Beach Route